NeuronInnovations/4dsky-mlat-challenge/README.md

 This repository is set up as a challenge to help you understand multilateration (MLAT) using ModeS data.

 ### Challenge Steps:
+0. Get credentials from neuron (see below how), port forward 61336 on your router.
 1. **Try the simple main file** - Get some bytes
    - Start with `main.go` to understand the basic connection
    - Run it and observe the raw byte stream coming from sellers